-Last week-end, we were attending FOSDEM, in Brussels for one of the largest and maybe the largest open source conference over the world with about 8000 attendees from all over the world.
+Last weekend, we were attending FOSDEM, in Brussels for one of the largest and maybe the largest open source conference over the world with about 8000 attendees from all over the world.
 Here is our recap.

-We attended several sessions, with a particular interest in Sunday developer room "Monitoring and Cloud".
+We attended several sessions, with a particular interest on Sunday developer room "Monitoring and Cloud".
 On Saturday, we attended a couple of conferences on Containers and Cloud.
-First observation, we did not hear the word "swarm" over the week-end, but most of the conferences we attended talked about "Kubernetes"...
+First observation, we did not hear the word "swarm" over the weekend, but most of the conferences we attended talked about "Kubernetes"...
 Brandon Philips, CTO of CoreOS gave a great keynote on Kubernetes.
 Our saturday was also dedicated to meet old friends and speakers of Capitole du Libre, and grab feedback and ideas for next edition.

 We will go in details of the "Monitoring and Cloud" sunday track.